Ontario Tribunal’s One-Year Limitation Period and Reasonable Chance of Success Standard can Result of the Early Dispense of a Matter

 The conduct of the party seeking the amendment;

 The impact of the proposed amendment on the course of the hearing and any other parties;

-Applicants and respondents uncertain about the limitation period or reasonable prospects of success or with questions about the Human Rights Tribunal of Ontario’s Rules and Procedures, should contact Zubas + Associates for counsel.
-Call us at 416-593-5844 or send an email to firstname.lastname@example.org.
+Applicants and respondents uncertain about the limitation period or reasonable prospects of success or with questions about the Human Rights Tribunal of Ontario’s Rules and Procedures, should contact Zubas Flett Law for counsel.
+Contact us at 416-593-5844 or firstname.lastname@example.org.